 Session One: Thursdays, September 12-October 31, 6:45-8:45

 Session Two: Thursdays, November 14–January 23, 6:45–8:45 pm (no sessions on 11/28, 12/26 and 1/2)

 Session Three: Thursdays, February 6–March 26, 6:45–8:45 pm

 Session Four: Thursdays, April 9–May 28, 6:45–8:45 pm

-Cost: $520 for each 8-week session (scholarships available based on financial need)
+Cost: $520 for each 8-week session (financial assistance available for those who qualify)

 Registration: Each group is limited to twelve participants.
 An intake interview is required prior to registration.
 For more information call Jeanne James, LMFT at (510) 703-2653, Community Presbyterian Counseling Center at (925) 820-1467 or contact